 It's difficult to beat Hofstra University if you wish to pursue Entrepreneurial Studies as a major.
 Graduates from the Entrepreneurial Studies major at Hofstra University get 15.9% more than the standard college grad in this field.
 This school is located in the suburban region of Hempstead, New York, near to shops and other amusement.

-Thinking about teacher education subject specific?
-You need to put Hofstra University's top ranked program on your shortlist.
 On account of Hofstra's outstanding student-to-faculty ratio of 13:1, there are many opportunities for learners to interact with their professors.
+By offering financial aid to 85.0% of its undergraduates,this school helps you avoid as much student debt as possible.
 Videos from Hofstra are a great way to get more info on the university.

 Every student who is interested in Entrepreneurial Studies has to look into University of Washington - Seattle Campus.
 Entrepreneurship students from University of Washington - Seattle Campus earn a boost of around 12.9% above the typical income of entrepreneurial studies graduates.
 University of Washington - Seattle Campus is among the largest schools in Washington.

-This institution produces particularly high paid graduates from the social work degree program.
 Sports enthusiasts will love cheering on the university's top-ranked women's volleyball team as they perform at home and on the road.
+You may want to commit to an ACT preparation class before taking the test because the usual ACT score is 28.
 Videos from UW Seattle could be a good way to explore university.

 It's hard to beat Bryant University if you want to pursue Entrepreneurial Studies as a major.
 Entrepreneurship majors from Bryant University earn a boost of around 12.6% over the typical income of entrepreneurial studies majors.
 The destination of Smithfield, Rhode Island, is satisfactory for learners who like a quieter, suburban region.